AdobeDocs/commerce-learn.en/help/site-management/configure-adobe-commerce-services-connector.md

 ---
-title: Configure Adobe Commerce services connector and frequently asked questions
+title: Configure Adobe Commerce Services Connector
-description: Learn how to configure the Adobe Services connector for use with SaaS products from Adobe Commerce.
-Learn some common issues and how to resolve them.
+description: Learn how to configure the Adobe Commerce Services Connector for use with Commerce SaaS products and learn how to resolve common issues.
 doc-type: video
 audience: all
 activity: use